chainer/chainer/docs/source/reference/datasets.rst

 .. module:: chainer.dataset

-Dataset abstraction
+Dataset Abstraction
 ===================

-Chainer has a support of common interface of training and validation datasets.
+Chainer supports a common interface for training and validation of datasets.
 The dataset support consists of three components: datasets, iterators, and batch conversion functions.

 **Dataset** represents a set of examples.
 The interface is only determined by combination with iterators you want to use on it.
-The built-in iterators of Chainer requires the dataset to support ``__getitem__`` and ``__len__`` method.
+The built-in iterators of Chainer require the dataset to support ``__getitem__`` and ``__len__`` methods.
 In particular, the ``__getitem__`` method should support indexing by both an integer and a slice.
 We can easily support slice indexing by inheriting :class:`DatasetMixin`, in which case users only have to implement :meth:`~DatasetMixin.get_example` method for indexing.
-Some iterators also restrict the type of each example.
 Basically, datasets are considered as `stateless` objects, so that we do not need to save the dataset as a checkpoint of the training procedure.

-**Iterator** iterates over the dataset, and at each iteration, it yields a mini batch of examples as a list.
+**Iterator** iterates over the dataset, and at each iteration, it yields a mini-batch of examples as a list.
 Iterators should support the :class:`Iterator` interface, which includes the standard iterator protocol of Python.
 Iterators manage where to read next, which means they are `stateful`.

-**Batch conversion function** converts the mini batch into arrays to feed to the neural nets.
+**Batch conversion function** converts the mini-batch into arrays to feed to the neural nets.
 They are also responsible to send each array to an appropriate device.
 Chainer currently provides two implementations:

 - :func:`concat_examples` is a plain implementation which is used as the default choice.